A budget is a way to help you organize your finances. Basically, it tells you what money comes in, what money goes out, and where the money goes.

 Step 5: Determine if you are spending too much.
 A budget does not change the way you spend.
 But it will show you where some changes may need to be made.
 If your expenses are greater than your income, you will need to cut back on your spending.
 Do not rely on a credit card to cover any shortfalls.
 If you do have a shortfall, review your budget to see where you can cut expenses.
 Look at your variable expenses.
 Which ones can you cut back on or eliminate?

-If you need estimated salaries for various careers, click here.
-This may assist you in determining your estimated monthly budget.
+If you need estimated salaries for various careers, this may assist you in determining your estimated monthly budget.